El Rompido, enjoy the two lighthouses illuminating the Atlantic Ocean

 It is not every day that you have the opportunity to be near the sea and to visit the fishermen’s compass: the lighthouse.
 It is curious to find two of them right next to each other, but that’s what makes El Rompido so special.
 If you want to know more about these structures, make an appointment in the library that is located in the oldest lighthouse.

 It is a cultural meeting place for residents which often holds exhibitions of all kinds.
 El Rompido’s neighbourhood association regularly uses the lighthouses for various activities.
-A few months ago, it organised the first edition of the “6 Senses” Cultural Day, aimed at making the space available for collective creation.

 If you dare to visit these two lighthouses, make sure you bring some paper and a pencil if inspiration comes to you and you want to express your feelings.
 Once they are alone at the immense sea, it often happens to people.
 The feelings that arise are so special that they deserve to be expressed and remembered forever.